nicolas314/2cca/README.md

 # 2cca
 2-cent Certification Authority

-This program is meant to replace the easy-rsa scripts found in default installations for OpenVPN.
+This Python script is meant to replace the easy-rsa scripts found in default installations for OpenVPN.
+For some reason, it was easier for me to write this tool than to try and understand easy-rsa.
+Shortest path wins.

-Two independent versions are provided here:
-- Python version (2cca.py) without other dependency than access to the 'openssl' command.
-- A C version (in src/) based on OpenSSL < 1.1.0

 Since OpenSSL decided to wreak havoc by mutating their API starting with version 1.1, I decided to stop supporting the C version (May 2017) and will continue supporting the Python version instead.

-To avoid any dependency on wrapper libraries, the Python version uses the openssl command directly, producing temporary configuration files and showing what commands are being executed.
+To avoid any dependency on wrapper libraries, this script uses the openssl command directly, producing temporary configuration files and showing what commands are being executed.

 Both versions are MIT-licensed.